 To mitigate this issue, it is crucial to test porous aggregates for their freeze-thaw resistance using methods like the sodium sulfate soundness test or the ASTM C666 rapid freezing and thawing test.

-In this blog, let’s discuss some tests which determine various properties such as strength, hardness, toughness, durability, workability etc.
+In this blog, let’s discuss some tests that determine various properties such as strength, hardness, toughness, durability, workability, etc.Â

 Test on Coarse Aggregate for Concrete